therealOri/oCrypt0r/README.md

 <br />

 # Updates
-What has been updated as of | 2/25/22:
+What has been updated as of | 2/27/22:

-> Created this repo!
+> - Added File encryption & Decryption!
+> - Fixed some typos in the readmes's code examples.
+> - Removed loading spinner animation when encrypting.
+(To make it faster and more practical in an automation sense.)
+> - Updated my example code all the way at the bottom of this readme.

 <br />
 <br />